Its time for Datetime

 The new data type was introduced in SQL Server 2008 as a part of a new set of date/time data types and functions.
 After the release, Microsoft strongly recommended new date and time data types:

-My personal opinion is that programmers, now over a decade since datetime2 was fist introduced, still prefer datetime.
-Not sure why, but this is something I see in the industry regardless of the size and/or complexity of the Sql applications.
+My personal opinion is that programmers, now over a decade since datetime2 was first introduced, still prefer DATETIME.
+Not sure why, but this is something I see in the industry regardless of the size and/or complexity of the SQL applications.

 - higher precision.
 100 nanoseconds.
 1ns = 10E-9s, 100ns = 10E-7s